shermanash/dsp/02-editors.md

 What terminal editor will you use?
 How did you make your decision?

->> I'll use vim, I started learning about vim and played through the vim-adventures.com game i realized that vim is amazing with the quick navigating and manipulating text; no reliance on the mouse, and the easy hotkey customization.
+>> I'll use vim, I started learning about vim and played through the vim-adventures.com game. i realized that vim is amazing with the quick navigating and manipulating text; no reliance on the mouse, and easy hotkey customization.

 ---